Tendrl/tendrl-ansible/roles/tendrl-server/README.md

 ------------

-This role expects that the repositories with Tendrl packages (and it's dependencies) is already available on the machine.
+This role expects that the repositories with Tendrl packages (and it's dependencies) are already available on the machine.

 If you want to be able to provision Ceph clusters with Tendrl, use role *Ceph Installer* on the same machine as this role.